Have questions?

 When should I schedule my first visit?

-Your next step, should be to attend an upcoming virtual Open House to get your questions answered about Oula ahead of your appointment.
-If you can’t make it, you can watch the FAQ videos on our homepage.
+Your next step should be to watch the FAQ videos on our homepage to get your questions answered about Oula ahead of your appointment.

-Transferring to us in your 2nd or 3rd trimester?
+Transferring your care to us from another practice?
 Please make sure to send your records to us well ahead of your appointment.
-It is subject to cancelation until you do.

 What is the difference between Oula and a regular OBs office?